 You won’t need this information if you just want to see if your name is available.
 But if you’re trying to contact a particular business or check the status of your own, it’s extremely helpful.

 If your LLC is domestic (formed in Mississippi), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
-Then, when you’ve found an acceptable, available name, go ahead and reserve it.
+Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 For foreign LLCs, the process is a little different.
 If you run a foreign LLC, you’ve already been using an established name in other states, but what if that name isn’t available in Mississippi?
 You’ll need to register a separate name that you’ll only use there.
 Designating this name isn’t difficult, though.
 When you foreign qualify your LLC through the Secretary of State’s online filing system, you can choose a name there.